 * specified output encoding are handled according to the

-* "split-cdata-sections" feature.If the feature is true
+* "split-cdata-sections" feature.If the feature is true, CDATA

 * sections are split, and the unrepresentable characters are serialized as